The 2-Year Home Country Physical Presence Requirement for J-1 Exchange Visitors

 If you are still uncertain, you can write to the U.S. Department of State, which is responsible for the administration of the Exchange Visitor program and the two-year requirement.
 Address your letter to:

 Washington, DC 20522-0106

-Enclose photocopies of all your form DS-2019s and, in a cover letter, explain why you are uncertain whether you are subject or not, and ask for the State Department's advisory opinion.
+Enclose copies of all your Forms DS-2019 and, in a cover letter, explain why you are uncertain whether you are subject or not, and ask for the State Department's advisory opinion.
 Send a stamped envelope indicating where you would like the Advisory Opinion to be mailed.

-Exchange visitors who are subject to, but do not wish to comply with, the two-year home country residence requirement, may apply for a waiver of that requirement under any one of the applicable grounds provided by the United States immigration law.
+Exchange visitors who are subject to, but do not wish to comply with, the two-year home country residence requirement, may apply for a waiver of that requirement under any one of the applicable grounds provided by the U.S. immigration law.

 This information is intended only to help you understand the nature of the requirement, not to serve as a legal reference.
 Consult the OISS staff or your J-1 Responsible Officer if you are unsure whether or not you are subject.